 1. Follow-Up Email Subject Lines After an Application

 - Following up on my application for [Position Title]

 2. Follow-Up Email Subject Lines After an Meeting With Recruiter

 - Pleasure to learn more about [Company Name]

 - Can't wait to explore [Position Title] further

-2. Follow-Up Email Subject Lines After a Meeting
+2. Follow-Up Email Subject Lines for After a Phone Interview

-3. Follow-Up Email Subject Lines After a Sales Pitch
+3. Follow-Up Email Subject Lines After an In-Person Interview

 - Any other information you need?